isomerpages/moe-broadricksec/_distinctive-programmes/Direct School Admission.md

 * All applicants will be informed of the results of their application (Confirmed / Waiting List / Rejected) by 9 September 2024.

 **Centralised DSA-Sec Application Process** <br>
 Application for DSA-Sec can be submitted through the online DSA-Sec Portal.
-The application is free-of-charge and will be open from 4 May to 31 May 2023, 3 pm.
+The application is free-of-charge and will be open from 7 May to 3 June 2024, 3 pm.
 For more details, please refer to MOE website –&nbsp;[www.moe.gov.sg/dsa-sec](http://www.moe.gov.sg/dsa-sec).

 Parents and students are encouraged to choose schools wisely based on the student’s aptitudes and strengths, bearing in mind the schools’ academic and non-academic requirements, and the programmes available to develop the area of talent.